-- A student who wishes to be considered for readmission must submit a written appeal for readmission to the dean of the Jackson College of Graduate Studies within 30 days of issuance of their suspension.
+1. A student who wishes to be considered for readmission must submit a written appeal for readmission to the dean of the Jackson College of Graduate Studies within 30 days of issuance of their suspension.
 This is the only opportunity for the student to provide information relating to the substance of his/her appeal, thus, the student must include all information which he/she wants to have considered.
-The Admissions and Retention Committee of the Graduate Council will review the appeal and recommend readmission or dismissal to the Graduate Council. - 2.
-The graduate dean will notify the student of the Council's decision regarding dismissal or readmission. - 3.
-If the Graduate Council approves readmission, the student must fill out a new application to graduate school, pay the \$50.00 non-refundable application fee, and will continue on academic probation.
-The student must maintain a graduate GPA of 3.00 each semester.
+The Admissions and Retention Committee of the Graduate Council will review the appeal and recommend readmission or dismissal to the Graduate Council.

-Honors & Awards - Diplomas
+Honors & Awards - Application for Graduation

-- Failure to achieve a graduate GPA of 3.00 or above during any semester after readmission will result in immediate dismissal from graduate studies at UCO with no reprieve for further graduate work. - 5.
+- 2. The graduate dean will notify the student of the Council's decision regarding dismissal or readmission. - If the Graduate Council approves readmission, the student must fill out a new application to graduate school, pay the \$50.00 non-refundable application fee, and will continue on academic probation.
+The student must maintain a graduate GPA of 3.00 each semester. - Failure to achieve a graduate GPA of 3.00 or above during any semester after readmission will result in immediate dismissal from graduate studies at UCO with no reprieve for further graduate work. - 5.
 Within 30 days of issuance of the notification, the student may appeal the decision in writing to the graduate dean but only on a claim that a university official had failed to follow proper procedures or laws.
 The dean will not reevaluate the facts of the student's case, but if the dean finds that procedural errors may have occurred, the dean will resubmit the student's appleal to the Admissions and Retention Committee which will recommend readmission or dismissal to the Graduate Council.
 The Council's decision would then be final.